slanatech/vue-monorepo-boilerplate/README.md

 # 4. Run Build in all packages
 yarn run build

-# 5. Run Tests in all packages
+# 5. Dev: Run Server and in parallel start UI Serve with hot reload
-yarn run test
+yarn run dev

 ```